zubairabid/zubairabid.github.io/_posts/2021-08-22-capsesc_dual.md

 is available at the links; for Arch systems you can run `sudo pacman -Syu interception-tools interception-dual-function-keys`.

 Then, configuration.
-Setup the following job `/etc/interception/udevmon.yaml`:
+Setup the following job in `/etc/interception/udevmon.yaml`:

 ```yaml